-Today I sent it to a friend (who is fed up waiting for her baby to arrive) and suddenly it struck me: we doulas experience Zwischen too.
+As I sent it to a friend (who is fed up waiting for her baby to arrive) and suddenly it struck me: doulas experience Zwischen too.
 The on-call period; the waiting time for the mama to go into labour, is an ‘in between’ time for the doula too.
 A weird period where she tries to carry on her life as normal but always has her client at the back of her mind and isn’t fully present to her family and friends.
-She always has to make sure she can go to her client whenever needed.
+A doula always has to make sure she can go to her client whenever needed.
 When I wait for a mama to go into labour, every night I go to bed thinking tonight might be the night.
 When I am waiting for a while, I often feel the same disappointment/frustration I experienced when I was waiting for my son’s birth, 9 years ago (he was born 16 days after his ‘due date’).
 I remember waking up every morning, and thinking “still pregnant!” and feeling annoyed.

 We doulas really need to excel at self care, lest we suffer from both emotional, physical and spiritual burnout.
 The “oxygen mask” analogy comes to mind, when in airplanes you are advised to put on your own oxygen mask before attending to your children’s.
 Self care in that context isn’t selfish, it is survival.
 If we do not look after ourselves and fill our own tanks, we have nothing left to give.

-My mum recently told me: Tu n’as pas vole ton salaire (“you haven’t stolen your salary” – a French expression, meaning that you are doing more work than is expected of your salary level) and it was good to have someone reminding me of this.
+My mum recently told me: “Tu n’as pas vole ton salaire” (you haven’t stolen your salary – a French expression, meaning that you are doing more work than is expected of your salary level) and it was good to have someone reminding me of this.
 It felt very validating.
-Yes we doulas, we give every bit of our being to our clients.
+We doulas really give every bit of our being to our clients.